GreenGiraffe1/Multi-User-Blog/README.md

 **ND_multi-user-blog** is a blogging platform designed to be hosted on Google App Engine.
 User's can securely sign-up, login, create posts, comment on posts, and like posts.
 The platform provides appropriate user permissions and security measures.

+Click here to be taken to [Matt's Blog's implementation of this platform](http://hello-world-156422.appspot.com).

 ## Setup:
 Begin the setup by cloning all files to the same directory, and making sure that Python 2.7x is installed.
 You'll need to create a new Google Cloud Platform Console project or retrieve the project ID of an existing project from the Google Cloud Platform Console.
 Then install and then initialize the Google Cloud SDK.